-This question led to my making some very different small consorts based on the woodcut illustrations in the treatises of Virdung and Agricola.
+My object with these recorders was to try to make some very different small consorts based on the woodcut illustrations in the treatises of Virdung and Agricola.
 My first point of departure was the Rafi/Grece instruments in Bologna.
 I first heard about these instruments while still at college and had also tried to make a few prototype instruments.
 I had however, dismissed their long slender ramps and almost square windows as something rather too exotic, and instead used more conventional voicing dimensions.
 Some years later however, having seen this type of voicing in many paintings and woodcuts of the period, in addition to those of Virdung and Agricola, I decided to try to use some of the details of these instruments to make a new design.

 My first attempts were based heavily on the Bologna instruments.
 Their narrow, almost cylindrical bores gave excellent results in the high register, but I found the low notes far too soft to use as consort instruments.
 I then came across another highly unusual recorder in the Leipzig collection (inventory number, 1134), which had a very similar internal shape to the Rafi/Grece instruments, but having a huge bore diameter in comparison to the length of the instrument.
 I tried a different ratio between these two parameters and found that by increasing the bore size, I got a better balance between the low and high registers and, depending on the shape of the foot, could even get two octaves using Ganassi’s fingerings.